simonszalai/Hackathon2022/README.md

 # Section 1: Active inference on Xanadu

-_by Pierre-Luc Dallaire-Demers and Simon Szalai_
+_by Simon Szalai and Pierre-Luc Dallaire-Demers_

 Given many recent demonstrations of quantum computational advantage, we seek to evaluate if this resource can be transformed into quantum application advantage.
 More specifically, we consider the case of a potential advantage in multiplayer environments, where different sources and models of quantum advantage can be compared systematically.